NagaSolo/0616_merakcyborg_oop-eip-4/README.md

 Features:

-`Administrator mode`:
+`Administrator model`:
-- There are two modes in this project – the administrator mode and the user mode
+- There are two modes in this project
+    - the administrator mode and the user mode
     - Create Users from the Admin mode.
     - Once users are created, the same user is usable again and again, and they will be stored in separate files.

 - The operations related to both these modes are quite similar in this railway/bus/flight reservation system project in.
     - In Admin mode: